chelseanbr/between-the-lines/README.md

 _____
 ### Context:
 #### Imagine you rent out properties like on Airbnb.
-How can you classify how people feel about your places to stay to reach out and improve reputation?
+##### How can you classify how people feel about your places to stay to reach out and improve reputation?
 #### Solution:
-Mine hotel reviews “labeled” with ratings and use them to predict sentiment.
+##### Mine hotel reviews “labeled” with ratings and use them to predict sentiment.

-## Getting the Data
+## Summary of Process

 ## EDA